graeme-winter/dials_tutorials/CCP4-CSSB-2025/dui2-processing.md

 First we will set up a xia2 processing job, running remotely on the CCP4 Cloud at Harwell.
 This will keep your local computer free to simultaneously try out DIALS data processing using the DUI2 graphical user interface.

-Once you have completed the "manual" processing, you can compare results with the xia2 job.
+Once you have completed the interactive processing, you can compare results with the xia2 job.
 Are there any differences?
 Which job has better statistics?

 ## Processing with xia2 on CCP4 Cloud